 If you haven’t received a claim number or ADJ number yet, contact the insurance company or the Division of Workers’ Compensation (DWC).
 In most cases, this means your claim hasn’t been properly entered into the system, or the insurer hasn’t formally reported it.

-How to Understand Workers’ Comp Claim Status Terminology?
+How to Understand Workers’ Compensation Claim Status Terminology

 Your claim status tells you what stage your case is in and what to expect next.
 Understanding these terms helps you track your benefits, identify delays, and know when to take legal action.